RedFlameKen/TradeMartDocs/docs/request/Response.md

 | location   | String| A location path.
 Usually returned when response is a redirection response or 201 created. |

 > [!NOTE]
-> Content was changed from String to byte[] to allow for raw video data to be
+> content was changed from String to byte[] to allow for raw video data to be
 > received.

 ## Methods